-The Proposal for Medicare at 60
+The Presidents Proposal for Medicare at 60

 Currently, the age at which one becomes Medicare-eligible is 65.
 Individuals under 65 can obtain Medicare if they collect SSDI for 24 months or are diagnosed with ALS or ESRD.

-Who Would Be Eligible for Medicare at 60
+Who Would Be Eligible for Medicare at 60?

 The Cost of Medicare at 60

-If Medicare at 60 becomes reality, there are financial concerns that the country must address.
-Those who age in are eligible for Part A premium-free if they’ve paid in while working for at least 40 quarters (ten years).
+If Medicare at 60 becomes a reality, there are financial concerns that the country must address.
+Those who age in are eligible for Medicare Part A premium-free if they paid in while working for at least 40 quarters (ten years).

 Medigap at 60

 Also, it is unclear whether guaranteed issue rights will apply to those between the ages of 60 and 65.
-These rights apply to circumstances when Medicare Supplement and Advantage carriers cannot deny someone’s application due to health conditions.
+These rights apply to circumstances when Medicare Supplement carriers cannot deny someone’s application due to health conditions.
 Thus, those with guaranteed issue rights do not have to answer medical underwriting questions.

-Will the Medicare Eligibility Age Lower
+When Will the Medicare Eligibility Age Lower?

-Now, with Democratic control of the Senate, it’s more likely that Medicare at 60 will be in effect.
-Additionally, a majority of individuals on both sides of the political aisle support a Medicare buy-in plan for adults over 50.
+With Democratic control of the Senate, it is more likely that Medicare at 60 will go into effect in the coming years.
+Additionally, most individuals on both sides of the political aisle support a Medicare buy-in plan for adults over 50.

-In the meantime, it’s crucial for beneficiaries to stay up-to-date with the latest information about the eligibility age lowering.
+In the meantime, you should stay up-to-date with the latest information about potential changes to Medicare, including a reduced eligibility age.
 We will be updating this content as more information is available.